Photon-HDF5/photon-hdf5/docs/phdata.rst

     Alternation histogram showing selection for the donor and acceptor periods.
-    In this case the donor period is defined as an "external range" (2850, 580) while the acceptor period as an "internal range" (900, 2580).
+    In this case the donor period is defined as an "external range" (2850, 580) while the acceptor period is defined as an "internal range" (900, 2580).
+    This situation is due to the ALEX period being out of phase with respect to the time stamping clock.

 .. _detectors_specs_group: